marrlab/Gal1repression/README.md

 ## Summary

-Cells must continuously adapt to changing environments and, thus, have evolved mechanisms allowing them to respond to repeated stimuli.
-For example, faster gene induction upon a repeated stimulus aids adaptation - a process known as reinduction memory.
-However, whether such a memory exists for gene repression is unclear.
-Here, we studied gene repression across repeated carbon source shifts in over 2,500 single Saccharomyces cerevisiae cells.
-By monitoring the expression of a carbon source-responsive gene, galactokinase 1 (Gal1), and mathematical modeling, we discovered repression memory at the population and single-cell level.
-Using a repressor model to estimate single-cell repression parameters, we show that repression memory is due to a shortened repression delay, the estimated time gap between carbon source shift and Gal1 expression termination, upon the repeated carbon source shift.
-Additionally, we show that cells lacking Elp6 display a gain-of-repression-memory phenotype characterized by a stronger decrease in repression delay between two consecutive carbon source shifts.
-Collectively, our study provides the first quantitative description of repression memory in single cells. <br>
+Cells must continuously adjust to changing environments and, thus, have evolved mechanisms allowing them to respond to repeated stimuli.
+While faster gene induction upon a repeated stimulus is known as reinduction memory, responses to repeated repression have been less studied so far.
+Here, we studied gene repression across repeated carbon source shifts in over 1,500 single Saccharomyces cerevisiae cells.
+By monitoring the expression of a carbon source-responsive gene, galactokinase 1 (Gal1), and fitting a mathematical model to the single-cell data, we observed a faster response upon repeated repressions at the population level.
+Exploiting our single-cell data and quantitative modeling approach, we discovered that the faster response is mediated by a shortened repression response delay, the estimated time between carbon source shift and Gal1 protein production termination.
+Interestingly, we can exclude two alternative hypotheses, i) stronger dilution because of e.g., increased proliferation, and ii) a larger fraction of repressing cells upon repeated repressions.
+Collectively, our study provides a quantitative description of repression kinetics in single cells and allows us to pinpoint potential mechanisms underlying a faster response upon repeated repression.
+The computational results of our study can serve as the starting point for experimental follow-up studies. <br>

 Required software and toolboxes: